 Every mental health insurance claim will require a large amount of information, but that information needn’t be overly complicated.

-Our beginner’s guide to mental health billing will first discus your client information, then the most frequently used CPT codes, how to verify eligibility and benefits, and finally how to submit claims.
+Our guide to mental health billing will first discus your client information, then the most frequently used mental health CPT codes, how to verify eligibility and benefits for behavioral health services, and finally how to submit claims.